vsunkara23/CodePages/README.md

 # CodePages

-A Node.js wiki web application geared towards programmers to foster a community of driven developers who document code practices, software projects and the latest happenings in software.
+A Node.js wiki web application geared towards programmers.
+Fostering a community of driven developers who document code practices, software projects and the latest happenings in software.